Sugarbearscode/offline_server_side_include/README.md

 ---

-The way to build a file is to create a .con file for each web page you want and then to insert server side includes and any inline HTML you want.
+The way to build a file is to create a .htm file for each web page you want and then to insert server side includes and any inline HTML you want.

+You can then create some template files that can use to copy into your .htm files.
+Note that I chose .tpl but the file can be any name you like as long as it doesn't end with .htm

-The format of the server side iclude is ... ```<!--#include file="main_template_header.tpl" -->```
+The format of the server side iclude within your .htm pages is standard i.e. ```<!--#include file="exampletemplate.tpl" -->``` in this case the contents of exampletemplate.tpl will be copied into the .htm file and will replace the include directive.

+The script itself will iterate through all the .htm files, find the include directives within each, copy/replace the include directive with the file content and then write out a new .htm file to the output directory.

 The NODE.JS script will then read through each .con file, convert it into a .htm file and replace any #include directives with the content of the associated file that you want (and replace the include directive).
 I chose to use .tpl as the naming convention for the templates but it would be simple to change to an alternative if needed.